-Planning ahead, Walt hired comedian, Wally Boag and Don Novis to co-write a saloon type show that would run on a daily basis in the Frontierland saloon.
+Planning ahead, Walt hired comedians, Wally Boag and Don Novis to co-write a saloon-type show that would run on a daily basis in the Frontierland saloon.

 On Saturday, July 16, 1955, [the day before the official grand opening] Walt and Lillian Disney celebrated their 30th wedding anniversary by giving family and special guests a sneak peek at their new park.
-The maiden voyage of the Mark Twain Riverboat took place during this private party.
+The Mark Twain Riverboat's maiden voyage occurred during this private party.

 D-day, July 17, 1955

 From the fort-like front gate of Frontierland, Walt read the following statement and the theater began its long legacy of variety acts, comedy, and vocal talent.

 "Frontierland is a tribute to the faith, courage, and ingenuity of the pioneers who blazed the trails across America.
 We find ourselves back in the exciting days when the story of our country's past was being lived.
 We will ride a covered wagon to a roaring river town, pay a visit to Slew-Foot Sue's Golden Horseshoe, and then catch the paddle-wheel steamer Mark Twain for a trip down the Rivers of America."